dotnet/docs/docs/framework/data/adonet/oracle-and-adonet.md

  Describes how to work with data in ADO.NET.

  [SQL Server and ADO.NET](../../../../docs/framework/data/adonet/sql/index.md)
- Describes how to work with features and functionality that are specific to [!INCLUDE[ssNoVersion](../../../../includes/ssnoversion-md.md)].
+ Describes how to work with features and functionality that are specific to SQL Server.

  [DbProviderFactories](../../../../docs/framework/data/adonet/dbproviderfactories.md)
  Describes generic classes that allow you to write provider-independent code in [!INCLUDE[vstecado](../../../../includes/vstecado-md.md)].